Your Gateway to Employment

 Internships are considered an exit course for the Communication major.
 An internship also may count as the one upper division elective required for the major.

 Students may also utilize their current jobs to develop an additional work opportunity that can count for an academic internship.
 Details and appointments to help outline this opportunity can be scheduled through the Experiential Learning Center by contacting Nathan Zackroff, the ELC Communication Internship Advisor.
-Additional help can be provided by contacting the COMM Internship Director and instructor of the academic course COMM 3939, Dr. Megan Hurson.
+Additional help can be provided by contacting the COMM Internship Director and instructor of the academic course COMM 3939, Lacy Lowrey.

 Internships for Academic Credit: COMM 3939/5939: Internships

-The internship for undergraduate students involves not only work experience, but an online course throughout the semester taken with other internship students in Communication.
+The internship for undergraduate students involves not only work experience, but an online course offered each semester taken with other internship students in Communication.
 The grade assigned for the internship is computed on the basis of the quality of the academic assignments and the employer's evaluation of the work produced.
 This for-credit online course includes:

 - the completion of reflection assignments that focus on the application of communication concepts and theories to the work experience